Fund for Homeless Women

 Guidelines and Application

-The Fund for Homeless Women seeks proposals that address one or more of the following grantmaking priorities:
+The Fund for Homeless Women seeks proposals from nonprofit organizations that address one or more of the following grantmaking priorities:

 - Small grants for emergency assistance: up to $5,000 to support emergency shelter, transportation, and personal care for homeless women.

 - Support for innovative ideas that expand emergency/temporary shelter, permanent housing options and/or case management services: $10,000 to $50,000 for initiatives designed to provide emergency/temporary shelter, permanent housing, day programs, or case management services for homeless women.

 Applications are due on the first Friday in October and grant decisions are announced in December.

 For larger grants that increase access to shelter, grant applications will be expected to provide a clear plan describing how program goals and activities will monitor and measure success.
 If a grant is received, a final report will be due in a year after receiving the grant that articulates how the grant was used, a description of activities and people who benefitted, and what was learned.